DanielTavares33/vue-shopping-list/README.md

 Vue Shopping List is a modern shopping list application built with Laravel 12 (PHP 8.4), Inertia.js, and Vue 3.
 It features a clean UI, real-time updates, and a robust backend powered by Filament and Livewire.
 The app is designed for easy product management, category organization, and seamless cart operations.

+### Backoffice

+The backoffice (admin panel) is built with [FilamentPHP v4](https://filamentphp.com/), providing a powerful and user-friendly interface for managing products, categories, and users.

 ## Features

 - 🛍️ Add, edit, and remove products